mem48/geocompr/main.md

 #> [1] 11
 ```

-Our dataset contains ten non-geographical columns (and one geometry list-column) with almost 200 rows representing the world's countries.
+Our dataset contains ten non-geographic columns (and one geometry list-column) with almost 200 rows representing the world's countries.

 Extracting the attribute data of an `sf` object is the same as removing its geometry: